This article is from a press trip back in 2015 organised by Visit Sweden.

 It might take thousands of years for stalactites to form.
 These baby versions present quite clearly how stalactites are born.

 Luckily climbing up the shaft was easier than we expected.
 Everyone survived the cave adventure and it was easy to smile as winners.
-Kåppasjokk cave system definitely lived up all my expectations.
-All caves I have seen before were totally overrated.
+Kåppashåla cave definitely lived up all my expectations.
+All the caves I’ve seen before were totally overrated.
 Apparently, I value a challenging adventure over spacious tourist caves with huge stalactite poles.
 The dirtier and more tired I am after the excursion, the better the experience.